-Refining the initial estimate for $\hat{p}$ allows us to achieve equivalent results for estimating p via a fault injection campaign with significantly fewer fault injections.
-This is beneficial because each fault injection may take a significant amount of time (e.g., DrSEUs using Simics takes about 5 minutes per injection [26]).
+Refining the initial estimate for \hat{p} allows us to achieve equivalent results for estimating p via a fault injection campaign with significantly fewer fault injections.
+This is beneficial because each fault injection may take a significant amount of time (for example, DrSEUs using Simics takes about five minutes per injection [26]).